-Within our wide range of trail and running gear, find our sunglasses for trail and running.
+Within our wide range of trail and running gear, explore our sunglasses for trail and running.

 Photochromic sunglasses for trail/running: Key features

-Choosing trail and mountain sunglasses models will give you greater comfort while racing and hiking.
-Indeed, whatever the light conditions, our "photochromic and running sunglasses" collection will guarantee you optimal comfort.
-With frames ultra lightweight and polarised lenses at the cutting edge of technical performance, you can be sure of having running and mountain sunglasses perfectly suited to your activity.
-What's more, they guarantee optimal conditions with no discomfort to your eyes.
+Choosing trail and mountain sunglasses will give you greater comfort while running and hiking.
+Indeed, whatever the light conditions, our "photochromic and running sunglasses" collection will guarantee you a optimal comfort.
+With frames ultra lightweight and state-of-the-art polarised lenses, you can be sure you have running and mountain sunglasses perfectly suited to your activity.
+They also guarantee optimal conditions with no eye strain whatsoever.

 Photochromic sunglasses: Who are they for?

-Our trail sunglasses are designed for both beginner and experienced runners alike.
-Whatever your level, they will help protect you from sunlight as well as from the outdoor environment.
-As soon as you head out on more technical paths, your pair of photochromic running sunglasses will prove invaluable against branches or insects, for example.
-So come and explore our range of photochromic sunglasses.
+Our trail sunglasses are designed for both beginner and seasoned runners alike.
+Whatever your level, they will help protect you from sunlight as well as from the external environment.
+As soon as you head out on more technical trails, your photochromic running sunglasses will prove invaluable in keeping out branches or insects, for example.
+Come and explore our range of photochromic sunglasses.

 Why wear trail/running sunglasses?